Vyral/base-template/_posts/2019-05-21-how-to-discover-hidden-gems-in-our-market.md

 Sometimes, buyers approach me feeling discouraged by the lack of choices in our market.
 They know homes are out there, but they can’t find the “right” match.
 This can be frustrating, but there is a solution: “Off-Market” listings.&nbsp;

-**Unbeknownst to many homebuyers, there are plenty of “under-the-radar” opportunities out there... for those who know where to look.** And as a your “neighborhood” &nbsp;real estate expert, I’ve got the dedication and the resources to sniff these homes out.
+**Unbeknownst to many homebuyers, there are plenty of “under-the-radar” opportunities out there… for those who know where to look.** And as a your “neighborhood” &nbsp;real estate expert, I’ve got the dedication and the resources to sniff these homes out.

 {% include pullquote.html %}

 That’s exactly what I just did for one of my recent clients.
-They’d looked high and low for three years with another agent... never once finding a property they would consider.
-The very first day with me... we discovered two homes “under the radar” that excited them\!
+They’d looked high and low for three years with another agent… never once finding a property they would consider.
+The very first day with me… we discovered two homes “under the radar” that excited them\!

 The bottom line is to not get discouraged if you can’t seem to find your perfect property.
-If you’re frustrated by the lack of inventory, or you know someone else who is... let me know.
+If you’re frustrated by the lack of inventory, or you know someone else who is… let me know.

-Together we can look “under the radar” and discover your “hidden” gem... *sound good?*
+Together we can look “under the radar” and discover your “hidden” gem… *sound good?*

-*Great, go ahead...*
+*Great, go ahead…*

-*Shoot me an email... write to [Marjorie@MarjorieDickStuart.com](mailto:Marjorie@MarjorieDickStuart.com)*
+*Shoot me an email… write to [Marjorie@MarjorieDickStuart.com](mailto:Marjorie@MarjorieDickStuart.com)*

 *Can’t wait?*

-*Call my cell...
-[240\.731.8079](tel:240-731-8079){: target="_blank"}*
+*Call my cell… [240\.731.8079](tel:240-731-8079){: target="_blank"}*

 *Cheers\!*

 *Marjorie*

 *P.S.
-Have a question... need a answer?
-Just ask... okay?*
+Have a question… need a answer?
+Just ask… okay?*

 <div class="post-cta"><span style="font-size: 1.8rem; letter-spacing: 0.01rem;"><a target="_blank" href="http://DCHomeBlog.com/videos">And if you&rsquo;d like to WATCH the hottest <em><u>new</u></em> video strategy on the planet...</a></span><p><em>Buyers &amp; sellers love it!</em></p><p>Go to: <a target="_blank" href="http://DCHomeBlog.com/videos"><strong>DCHomeBlog.com/videos</strong></a></p></div>